Can You Get a HELOC for Down Payment on Second Home? A Homeowner’s Guide

 Even those familiar with this type of financing may not be inclined to use a HELOC for down payment on second home properties.
-These borrowers may lean instead toward getting a cash-out refinance, home equity loan, or even a CHFA loan, if applicable.
+These borrowers may lean instead toward getting a cash-out refinance, or home equity loan.
 Take some time to carefully consider all your down payment coverage options.

 Investing in a second home should benefit you — not put you at greater risk.
 If you have any questions, get in touch with one of our mortgage consultants.
 We will review your financial portfolio and offer our insight for your specific circumstances.